hso-praktomat/praktomat-checkers/README.md

     can also provide unit tests to be run against student's submission.
 The [praktomat-tests](https://git.hs-offenburg.de/swehr/praktomat-tests) repository contains
     examples for such unit tests.
+  * Java submissions are checked using Gradle.
+The submission will be compiled and the specified tests will be run against the student's submission.
+Also, a coding style check will be performed.

   See `multi-checker/tests/runTests.py` for examples showcasing these checkers.